mozilla/addon-sdk/doc/dev-guide-source/addon-development/tutorials/adding-menus.md

 tar -xf ../erikvold-menuitems-jplib-d80630c.zip
 </pre>

-Now if you run `cfx docs` you'll see the `menuitems` package appearing in the sidebar below `addon-kit`.
-As with `addon-kit`, the modules it contains are listed below it: you'll see that `menuitems` contains a single module, also called `menuitems`.
+Now if you run `cfx docs` you'll see a new section appear in the sidebar labeled "Third-Party APIs", which contains the `menuitems` package.
+The modules it contains are listed below it: you'll see that `menuitems` contains a single module, also called `menuitems`.

 Click on the module name and you'll see API documentation for the module.
 Click